pratyakshm/WinRice/doc/REVERT.md

 # Reverting changes

-## You can simply restore the System restore point if CleanWin created one.
+## You can simply restore the System restore point if WinRice created one.
-Restoring to the restore point will all settings changes performed by CleanWin
+Restoring to the restore point will all settings changes performed by WinRice
-### However, if CleanWin didn't create a System restore point, you can still revert changes using the revert preset.
+### However, if WinRice didn't create a System restore point, you can still revert changes using the revert preset.
 Read more about it below.
-###### Creating System restore point is optional in CleanWin.
+###### Creating System restore point is optional in WinRice.
 ***

 ### How to use
-1. [Tap here](https://github.com/pratyakshm/CleanWin/archive/refs/heads/main.zip) to download the latest code from main branch.
+1. [Tap here](https://github.com/pratyakshm/WinRice/archive/refs/heads/main.zip) to download the latest code from main branch.
-2. Extract the ZIP file and locate `CleanWin.ps1`.
+2. Extract the ZIP file and locate `WinRice.ps1`.
 3. Open the file on your desired text editor of choice.
-4. Replace the default preset with the [revert preset](https://github.com/pratyakshm/CleanWin/blob/main/doc/REVERT.md#revert-preset) given below.
+4. Replace the default preset with the [revert preset](https://github.com/pratyakshm/WinRice/blob/main/doc/REVERT.md#revert-preset) given below.
 5. Save the file.
 6. Open Windows Terminal (Admin).
-7. Set Location to the CleanWin folder (typically under `~\Downloads\CleanWin-main`)
+7. Set Location to the WinRice folder (typically under `~\Downloads\WinRice-main`)
 8. Use command ``Set-ExecutionPolicy Unrestricted -Force -Scope Process`` to force set your ExecutionPolicy for current PSSession to Unrestricted.
-9. Use ``./CleanWin.ps1`` to execute the script.
+9. Use ``./WinRice.ps1`` to execute the script.

 ### Revert preset
 <details><summary>Tap here to show/hide revert preset</summary>